Password Master Help

 To change settings, click the down arrow on top panel to show the main menu.
 You can change the theme, font, language, and search options using main menu directly.

-Language menu won't be displayed if there is no additional language file except the default English.ini in the "Lang" folder of its installation location.
+The language menu won't be displayed if there is no additional language file except the default English.ini in the "Lang" folder of its installation location.
 You can create your own language file by making a copy of the default English.ini and modifying its contents.

 Search Options